django/deps/draft/email-providers.md

 * Django's built-in email backends are updated following the guidance for [upgrading third-party EmailBackend implementations](#upgrading-emailbackend-implementations) later in this document.
-For the console, filebased and SMTP backends this will involve significant changes to initialization.
+For the console, file, and SMTP backends this will involve significant changes to initialization.

 There are some additional compatibility changes related to [*`fail_silently` in